 Dear Ms. Vicki,

-Since the Army does not acknowledge a fiancée as a marital status, would getting married then affect my ability to attend his Basic Training Graduation or Family Day?
+Since the Army does not acknowledge being engaged as a marital status, would getting married then affect my ability to attend his Basic Training graduation or Family Day?

 I also cannot seem to figure out my fiancé anymore.
 He tells me he loves me and is absolutely sure that he wants to spend the rest of his life with me.
 Then he says he is having issues as to when to get married.
 He claims that he wants to see what life is like since he doesn't know what life as a soldier will throw at him.

 I've known him for a long time.
 I know when he's lying -- which luckily is really rare -- but I'm not sure what terrifies him so much.